Temmon/Bibliomantic_Oracles/readme.md

 Some scripts in tools.py (the commented ones...) are from https://towardsdatascience.com/text-classification-using-word-similarity-2f0c5fc9f365

 I recommend you not download the Gutenberg corpus yourself (I'm not anymomre).
 Instead, there are a number of torrents.
-I'm using Gutenberg dammit from https://github.com/aparrish/gutenberg-dammit now.
+There's also Gutenberg dammit from https://github.com/aparrish/gutenberg-dammit, which I'm using now.